Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_settings.md

         * **None** - only an Administrator user can manage the Marketplace settings.
         * **Selected teams** - only a member of the team with a **Marketplace Manager** role can manage the Marketplace settings or any Administrator user.

-    * **Publication preference** - indicates which team can publish product into the Marketplace:
+    * **Publication Preference** - indicates which team can publish product into the Marketplace:
         * **All teams** (default) - anyone having a Catalog Manager role in any team is allowed to publish product into the Marketplace.
         * **None** - no one is allowed to publish a product into the Marketplace.
         * **Included teams** - only a **Catalogs Manager** of the selected team can publish product into the Marketplace.
         * **Excluded teams** - only a **Catalogs Manager** that is not part of the selected team can publish product into the Marketplace.
         * **Included teams with tags** - only a **Catalogs Manager** of the specified team that has the selected tag can publish product into the Marketplace.

+    * **Consumption Preference** - indicates which teams can view and navigate to this Marketplace:
+        * **All teams** (default) - anyone in any team is allowed to view and navigate this Marketplace.
+        * **None** - no one is allowed to view and navigate this Marketplace.
+        * **Included teams** - only members of the selected team can view and navigate this Marketplace.
+        * **Excluded teams** - only members that are not part of the selected team can view and navigate this Marketplace.
+        * **Included teams with tags** - only members of the specified team that has the selected tag can view and navigate this Marketplace.